F&I Tools

 RCV monthly payments are about 10% more than ACV, but it's worth it.
 RCV pays out the amount needed to replace an item in today's market, while ACV pays out an amount calculated with a deduction for depreciation.

-Include a floater for a high value item.
+Include a rider* for a high value item.

 Create an itemized list of your belongings using the Home Inventory Checklist in the Tools section above.